The Rock Scene of The Sixties

 Turned on?

-a revolutionary mind mind blowing turn on, tune in, drop out trip acid pot consciousness flower power drugs state of mind mindblowing experience LSD Pot Many groups & musicians of the sixties had the idea, that they played a whole lot better, once they were "turned on".
+Many groups & musicians in the (19)sixties had the idea to be playing whole lot better once they were "turned on".
 From my position it was easy to see this was nonsense.
 Most musicians I knew, usually played quite well.
 Eating/smoking/drinking this, that and the other only made their playing anything but well.
-Nevertheless they often claimed to have played their best ever.
-How do you consider revolution under such conditions?
+Nevertheless, afterwards they often insisted to have played their best ever.
+My question was (and is): How do you carry out any revolution in that condition?

 nnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn nnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn